-We invite you to join us for our Focus on Fungi event
+We invite you to join us for our 2018 Answer Plot event, coming up on August 15:

 Spring days are getting longer as we start to break the soil